Paul-Browne/carl.js/README.md

 ### Conditional Asset Resource Loader in about 500 bytes of javascript

-If your lazy but efficient and want just one place where you can manage what css, javascript or even html resources are loaded, depending on wheather are not they are actually needed, then maybe Carl.js is for you.
+If you're lazy but efficient and want just one place where you can manage what css, javascript or even html resources are loaded, depending on wheather are not they are actually needed, then maybe Carl.js is for you.

-## How does it work
+## How it works

-Carl.js works in two parts; Running tests and loading resources.
+Carl.js works in two parts; running tests and loading resources.

-The tests and resources are defined like so `"test" : [ "array of resources to load if test is passed" ]` - these can be placed in an external `resources.json` which is located at the root of your project (or elsewhere if you want) _or_ they can be [bundled together](#combining-carljs-and-resourcesjson) with the `carl.js` script.
+The tests and resources are defined like so `"test" : [ "array of resources to load if test is passed" ]`.
+These can be placed in an external `resources.json` which is located at the root of your project (or elsewhere if you want) _or_ they can be [bundled together](#combining-carljs-and-resourcesjson) with the `carl.js` script.

 ## The resources.json

-this is an example of a `resources.json`
+This is an example of a `resources.json`:

 ```json
 {